Geometry Types

 Basemap alignment

-In Alloy, all geometry is saved using the WGS84 Lat/Lng (EPSG:4326) coordinate system.
+In CausewayOne Asset Management, all geometry is saved using the WGS84 Lat/Lng (EPSG:4326) coordinate system.

-If the active basemap uses another coordinate system, item geometry is transformed on the fly (by Alloy or the map server) to keep things in proportion.
-Occasionally, this can result in the geometry appearing slightly misaligned with the basemap.
+If the active basemap uses another coordinate system, item geometry is automatically transformed (by us or the map service) to keep things in proportion.
+As a result, item geometry may appear slightly misaligned with the basemap.

-Therefore, we recommend switching to the most relevant basemap before editing item geometry, so you can draw directly over the basemap's features if necessary.
+Therefore, switch to the most relevant basemap before editing an item's geometry, so you can draw directly over the basemap's features as needed.